KineticPreProcessor/KPP/docs/source/tech_info/07_numerical_methods.rst

 **Integrator file:** :file:`int/rosenbrock_autoreduce.f90`

-Mechanism auto-reduction (described in :cite:`2022:Lin_et_al`) expands previous work by :cite:`2020:Shen_et_al`, :cite:`2010:Santillana_et_al` to a computationally efficient implementation in KPP, avoiding memory re-allocation, re-compile of the code, and on-the-fly mechanism reduction based on dynamically determined  production and loss rate thresholds.
+Mechanism auto-reduction (described in :cite:t:`2022:Lin_et_al`) expands previous work by :cite:t:`2020:Shen_et_al` and :cite:t:`2010:Santillana_et_al` to a computationally efficient implementation in KPP, avoiding memory re-allocation, re-compile of the code, and on-the-fly mechanism reduction based on dynamically determined production and loss rate thresholds.

-We define a threshold :math:`\delta` which can be fixed (as in :cite:`2010:Santillana_et_al`) or determined by the production and loss rates of a "target species" scaled by a factor
+We define a threshold :math:`\delta` which can be fixed (as in :cite:t:`2010:Santillana_et_al`) or determined by the production and loss rates of a "target species" scaled by a factor

 .. math::